Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/cv.md

   * Collaborated with a team of five students to develop a Monte Carlo-based framework for precise computation of the carbon footprint of food products.
   * Developed a Python-driven model to estimate product-specific carbon footprints based on ingredient composition specified on the food label.
   * Presented our findings to the global sustainability team at Deloitte.
-  * Supervisor: Marion Robin (Deloitte) , Garde 9/10.
+  * Supervisor: Marion Robin (Deloitte), Grade 9/10.

 ## Skills